Shape UUA Justice Commitments: About the Social Witness Process

 Congregational Study/Action Issues; Statements of Conscience

-Congregational Study/Action Issues (CSAIs) are issues selected by Unitarian Universalist member congregations for four years of study, reflection and action.
+Congregational Study/Action Issues (CSAIs) are issues selected by Unitarian Universalist member congregations for three years of study, reflection and action.
 In the third year of this process, delegates at GA can vote to approve a Statement of Conscience (SOC) resulting from three years of congregational feedback on the CSAI.
-A fourth year is devoted to implementation.

 Part 1 of the Proposer's Guide provides information on the Congregational Study/Action Issue process.